onnx/onnx-mlir/docs/Dialects/onnx.md

 | Operand | Description |
 | :-----: | ----------- |
-`data` | memref of any type values or tensor of any type values `starts` | memref of any type values or tensor of any type values `ends` | memref of any type values or tensor of any type values `axes` | memref of any type values or tensor of any type values or none type `steps` | memref of any type values or tensor of any type values or none type
+`data` | memref of any type values or tensor of any type values `starts` | tensor of 32-bit signless integer or 64-bit signless integer values or memref of 32-bit signless integer or 64-bit signless integer values
+`ends` | tensor of 32-bit signless integer or 64-bit signless integer values or memref of 32-bit signless integer or 64-bit signless integer values
+`axes` | tensor of 32-bit signless integer or 64-bit signless integer values or memref of 32-bit signless integer or 64-bit signless integer values or none type
+`steps` | tensor of 32-bit signless integer or 64-bit signless integer values or memref of 32-bit signless integer or 64-bit signless integer values or none type

 #### Results: